agnes-riviere/calibration_molonari_mini/README.md

  ==
 % Agnes Riviere agnes.riviere@mines-paristech.fr et Karina Cucchi

-If you use the documents of this directory, please cite it as below."
+If you use the documents, the scripts or the methologies decribed in this directory, please cite it as below."
 Rivière, A., Calibration_LOMOS_mini,  https://doi.org/10.5281/zenodo.5877587

 This directory contains the documents and instructions for the calibration of the LOMOS-mini sensor described in the publication (https://doi.org/10.1016/j.jhydrol.2017.10.074).
 All the scripts to obtain the coefficients are also given.
 A readme allows users to discover step by step all the necessary steps.